Get your estimate →

 New ductwork installation

-If your home has poor ductwork or no ductwork at all — but has unfinished attic and basement space where ducts can be run — Forge can install a full ducted system from scratch.
-This is priced per room (including bathrooms) because the labor scales with every room that needs duct runs.
+If your home has poor ductwork or no ductwork at all — but has an unfinished attic and basement space where ducts can be run — Forge can install a fully ducted system from scratch.
+This is priced per room (including bathrooms) since the ductwork must run to each room.

 New ductwork pricing (before rebates):